whiteHat360143/monthly_income/README.md

 # monthly_income
-My project highlights the price predictions of used cars.
+My project highlights the monthly income of 10 persons.